This month [October 2024], I had the pleasure of attending Innovate Finance’s conference, ‘FinTech as a Force for Good’ in Westminster, London.

 To many – myself included – blockchain, crypto and open banking co-exist in a conceptual tangle.
 Seeing a strong attendance with an audience eager to untangle those terms was gratifying.

 An initial enthusiastic discussion about crypto evolved into a more nuanced conversation about the relationship between blockchain and AI.
 Where AI’s transparency and explainability fail, blockchain’s secure and decentralised architecture makes it a viable solution.
-If AI is the hand, blockchain is the glove that keeps AI auditable and traceable.

 Of course, the discussion was theoretical.
 There are very limited case studies on how blockchain and AI might collaborate.
 However, with UK-based blockchain fintechs like Bitfinity and Pimlico receiving significant funding, we anticipate blockchain becoming more ubiquitous and widely understood in fintech spaces over the next few years.